tlevine/dada.pink/stuff/when-i-have-a-house/index.md

 A group may be separated across more than one pockets, but two groups must not share one pocket.

+Trekking poles go in the trekking pole loop.

 <h3 id="clothes">More clothes</h3>
 I need more clothes if I don't want to do laundry every night or if I want more options.

-These go in a small **backpack**.
-Preferably, the backpack has one small pocket for socks and underwear and one big pocket for everything else.
+These can go go inside a [suitcase](#suitcases)

 All **materials** should be animal fibers, though fancy plastic (EMS Techwick) is also acceptable.
 Materials must be either animal fibers or fancy plastic.